dj703/generative-video/README.md

 pip install -r requirements.txt flask run
 ```
-You may also need to set the environment variable `OPENAI_API_KEY`.
+You may will need to set the environment variable `OPENAI_API_KEY` to your key; the key in this repository has been disabled.

 Video files are currently deposited in the `static` folder.